depressed-pho/mcpe-ocelots-are-cuter-addon/README.md

 # Ocelots are Cuter Add-on

-Have you ever got disappointed when you found an amazingly adorable animal in a jungle, but after taming it the cutest thing somehow morphed into a completely different creature?
+Have you ever got disappointed when you found an amazingly adorable animal in a jungle, but as soon as you tamed it the cutest thing somehow morphed into a completely different creature?

 *Hey, this isn't what I wanted!*